Getting Started

 Define multiple for game modes specific rules and settings:

-restrict to a maximum threshold to prevent matching players far away,
+restrict to prevent matching players far away,

 Start with the ideal conditions, and to ensure quick matches: